Foundations (Pt. 2)

 This week we also start to move beyond Code Camp, so although you should recognise many of the parts that we discuss, you’ll see that we begin to put them together in a new way.
 The next two weeks are a critical transition between content that you might have seen before in Code Camp (see Practical) or other introductory materials, and the ‘data science’ approach.

-Preparatory Lectures
+Pre-Recorded Lectures

-Come to class prepared to present/discuss:
+Come to class having watched:

 Session | Video | Presentation |